aniravi24/explore-hacks-db-workshop-2021/README.md

 ## How is data stored in SQL?

-Data is stored in rows and columns.
+Data is stored in tables with rows and columns.

 Ever seen a spreadsheet?
 Just like that!
 A bit more complicated though..